oisinhassett/Crypto-Market-Trainer/README.md

 The only element required to connect the User to Identity, is the private method in the UserController that builds a ClaimsPrincipal.
-This is used in in the CookieBased authentication enabled in the Startus.cs and accessed in the UserController Login method.
+This is used in in the CookieBased authentication enabled in the Startup.cs and accessed in the UserController Login method.

 ### Additional Functionality